nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Tagging clients : `tag`

 Tags a client entry for categorising purposes.
+* Tags the client at the specified `INDEX`, the number shown in the displayed client list.
+* The index can be left out if the client to tag is the target client from the [show](#viewing-the-information-of-a-client--show) command.
-The index of hte contact and the tag name must be specified.
+* The tag name must be specified.

-Format: `tag INDEX TAG [TAG2] [TAG3] … [TAGN]`
+Format: `tag [INDEX] TAG [TAG2] [TAG3] … [TAGN]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can assign multiple tags to a client at once by separating the different tag names with spaces after the client index.